 Students must create their product in response to one brief chosen from a list of four options provided annually from the exam board.
 In other words, the tasks change each year.
-These briefs will be given to students separately from this Knowledge Organiser when they become available.
+These briefs will be given to students separately from this Knowledge Organiser.